dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 ## Monolithic architecture

 In software engineering, a monolithic architecture has been used to describe a single-tiered application in which all MVC components are combined into a single program within a single platform.
 A monolithic application is self-contained, and independent from other applications.
 Monolithic application can be considered as a big container where in all components of the application are assembled together and tightly packaged in various formats such as EAR, WAR, JAR etc. Which is finally deployed as a single unit on the application server.

-### Monolithic architectures drowback
+### Monolithic architectures drawback

-Monolithic services tend to get tightly coupled and entangled as the application evolves, making it difficult to isolate services for purposes such as independency scaling or mainainance.
+Monolithic services tend to get tightly coupled and entangled as the application evolves, making it difficult to isolate services for purposes such as independency scaling or maintenance.
 Monolithic architectures are also much harder to understand, because there may be dependencies, side-effects etc which are not obvious when you’re looking at a particular service or controller.

 Aspects where monolithic architectures are not doing well: